-Our main focus in this course will be on the IS-LM-AD-AS model.
-We shall discuss the construction of this model in detail and see how it can be modified to answer a number of important macroeconomic questions.
-We shall also discuss the applications of this model to understand the need and consequences of macroeconomic policies.
+Our main focus in this course will be on three things: 1) The study of the long-term economic growth; 2) The construction of a micro-based macroeconomic model; and 3) An introduction to the open-economy macroeconomics.
 The following is a brief list of broad topics that I plan to cover in this course.
-Each item in the list is followed by the number of relevant chapter(s) from the text book.
+Each item in the list is followed by the numbers of the relevant chapters from the textbook.